Men, Heroes and Gay Nazis: Plot

 The testimonies of the four men are intertwined with interviews by historians, journalists and intellectuals who have followed the links between fascism and homosexuality through recent German history.
-The life of famed neo-Nazi Michael Kuhnen is recounted.
+The life of famed neo-Nazi Michael Kühnen is recounted.
 Considered the Führer by his followers, he kept his homosexuality secret until 1981 when Johannes Bugner, a young gay neo-Nazi, was stabbed to death in Hamburg for his sexual orientation.
-Kuhnen disengaged himself from the killers, considering Bugner a martyr of the movement and came out as gay in his booklet National Socialism and homosexuality, writing that gay men make better fighters, because, having no family, they are closer to their comrades.
-Kuhnen, ostracized by his former supporters, died of AIDS in 1991.
+Kühnen disengaged himself from the killers, considering Bugner a martyr of the movement and came out as gay in his booklet National Socialism and homosexuality, writing that gay men make better fighters, because, having no family, they are closer to their comrades.
+Kühnen, ostracized by his former supporters, died of AIDS in 1991.

 There have always been extreme right-wing homosexuals, the documentary explains, even in Nazi Germany.
 Rudolf Hess had no interest in women, wrote love letters and poems to men in his youth and married only on Hitler's advise.
 Ernst Röhm, co-founder of the Sturmabteilung (SA, "Storm Battalion"), the Nazi Party militia, was a close friend of Hitler beginning in 1919, and was the only one allowed to address Hitler by his first name, Adolf.
 Hitler knew about Röhm's homosexuality and particular weakness for young soldiers but turned a blind eye as he counted on Röhm's violent trooper paramilitary Brownshirts during his ascending to power.
 During the purge of the Nazi party known as Night of the Long Knives (1934) Hitler had Röhm arrested and killed shortly after in prison.
 Edmund Heines, Röhm's deputy in the SA, was another gay Nazi leader.
 He set up his own special concentration camp near Breslau so he could torture and kill victims for pleasure.
 Theories on Hitler's own sexuality are also briefly examined.
 Lothar Machtan in his book Hitler's Secret: The double life of a dictator (Hitlers Geheimnis: Das Doppelleben eines Diktators) questions Hitler's sexuality.

 During the Nazi regime between 5 and 15 thousand gay men were killed in concentration camps.
 Pierre Seel, a gay Holocaust survivor, appears briefly recounting how a young friend was eaten alive by the dogs of Schirmeck-Vorbruck concentration camp.